Stuycs-K/finalprojectapcs-3-chen-sean-chandra-ahana/PROTOTYPE.md

 Pawn:
 - boolean firstMove.
 Determines if a pawn can move forward two spaces or only one.
 - moves 1 up or one below depending on color.
 [NEW] MAKE SURE THIS ALSO FIXES FIRST MOVE
-- boolean enPassant determines if a pawn can be en passanted (is this the right verb i have no idea)
 - take() moves 1 space diagonally.
 - value = 1